tryoo0607/tryoo0607/README.md

-## 👋 Hi there, I'm Taek Ryeol Yoo
+## 👋 Hi, I'm Taek Ryeol Yoo

-> 3년 차 백엔드 개발자입니다.
+> A backend developer with 3 years of experience in building production-ready APIs and deploying applications with Kubernetes.

 <br/>